chroth7/dotfiles/README.md

 If you have other plugins in that folder, you might want to apply a different strategy.

 `cd && ln -s ./dotfiles/plugin ./.vim/plugin`

+## iTerm

+Some ideas:

+- Apperance > Dimming: I like to have dimming enabled if window is not active
+- Profiles > Colors > Smart Box Cursor Color: Easier to find the cursor (alternatively: use a signal color)